(Last updated on August 5, 2024.)

 Move note postion

-To move note: Select a note and press {↑|↓|→|←} to move it by a small amount.
+To move a note: Select a note and press {↑|↓|→|←} to move it by a small amount.

 Change direction of tie